DORA Enforcement Active — Regulatory Assessments Underway

 Objective

-This document outlines a structured approach to resilience testing for financial entities.
-It aims to assess and enhance their ability to withstand and recover from cyber threats, technical failures, and other disruptions.
-The framework ensures comprehensive testing across all critical IT systems, aligning with DORA's emphasis on maintaining digital operational resilience.
+This document outlines a structured approach to resilience testing for financial entities, aiming to assess and enhance their ability to withstand and recover from cyber threats, technical failures, and other disruptions.

 Key Components

-Testing Methodologies: Details the types of resilience tests, including objectives, execution procedures, and expected outcomes.
-Examples include vulnerability assessments, penetration tests, and red team simulations.
+Testing Methodologies: Types of resilience tests, including vulnerability assessments, penetration tests, and red team simulations.

-Testing Schedule: Establishes a regular testing cycle, aligned with change management processes to ensure ongoing operational resilience.
+Testing Schedule: Regular testing cycle aligned with change management processes.

-Roles and Responsibilities: Defines roles within the organization, ensuring accountability and clear delegation during resilience tests.
+Roles and Responsibilities: Defined roles ensuring accountability during resilience tests.

-Continuous Improvement: Highlights mechanisms for incorporating test results and feedback to continuously enhance resilience measures.
+Continuous Improvement: Mechanisms for incorporating results to enhance resilience.

 Step 2: Executing Resilience Tests